Childhood: Short & Long-Term Psychological Effects of Being Yelled At

-Many children will quiet down when they’ve been yelled at, but underlying feelings of hurt and sorrow linger on.
-Hurt feelings after being yelled at might last for a short while and they might last quite a bit longer.
+Many children will quiet down when they’ve been yelled at, but underlying feelings of hurt and sorrow may linger on.
 For some children, the aftereffects of being yelled at can last a lifetime.
 Children don’t always talk about how hurt they’re feeling, so you might not recognize the hurt you’ve caused.

 The Importance Of Modeling Healthy Communication